Everything You Need To Know About Fractional Marketing

 This gives them a lot of knowledge and experience in handling different strategies, working with all sorts of people, and in various industries.
 Even just the diversity of their regular work gives them an advantage over those who stick to only one company.

-What to Look For In a Fractional CMO
+What to Look For In a Fractional Chief Marketing Officer

 We have already established that a good fractional CMO must have experience.
 As with any hiring process, you can only look at your candidate’s background and track record.
 Unless you know them personally, of course.